GENEVA: GENErating and Visualizing branching narratives using LLMs: METHODOLOGY

-\subsubsection{Generating the Visualization}
+\subsection{Generating the Visualization}

 The next step is to generate a visual graph of the generated storylines.
 We prompt GPT-4 with the generated storylines and additional instructions on how to generate the graph in a particular convention of nodes and edges, as input data to a Javascript D3JS browser application.
-We ask GPT-4 to strictly adhere to a set of guidelines sketched as below\footnote{The full prompt is included in the appendix.}: \begin{itemize} \itemsep{0.1em} \item Create a node for each beat such that the total number of nodes equal the total number of beats. \item Create an edge between each pair of adjacent nodes in the sequence of storylines. \item Every node should be connected to the graph. \item Create a NODES object as a dictionary with key as a beat number and value as the beat description. \item Create an EDGES object as a dictionary with key as a node and value as a list incoming and outgoing edges to that node. \item Make sure that every node in the NODES object also appears in the EDGES object and vice-versa. \end{itemize}
+We ask GPT-4 to strictly adhere to a set of guidelines sketched as below: \begin{itemize} \itemsep{0.1em} \item Create a node for each beat such that the total number of nodes equal total number of beats. \item Create an edge between each pair of adjacent nodes in the sequence of storylines. \item Every node should be connected to the graph. \item Create a NODES object as a dictionary with key as a beat number and value as the beat description. \item Create an EDGES object as a dictionary with key as a node and value as a list incoming and outgoing edges. \item Make sure that every node in the NODES object also appears in the EDGES object and vice-versa. \end{itemize}

 Finally, we include an example of input storylines and output graph in the prompt.
-This prompt leads to the generation of the narrative graph illustrated in the lefthand side of Figure \ref{fig:frankenstien-1-2-4-21stcentury}.
+This prompt leads to the generation of the final narrative graph illustrated in Figure \ref{fig:frankenstien-1-2-4-21stcentury}.
+We also use GPT-4 to generate a summary of each beat description and use this summarized beat descriptions as node labels to be displayed on the graph.